Home » Medicinal Herbs » 5 Benefits of Triphala Herbal Base

 Traditional Ayurvedic medicine used herbal blends for multiple benefits.
 These ranged from correcting stomach upsets to relieving headache or gum pain.
 [Triphala Uses in Ayurvedic Medicine]

-Its common name is halfway between Indian currant and mirobálano.
+Amla is a small, sour fruit that grows on the Indian gooseberry tree.
 It is a well-known edible fruit in the Indian continent that is being linked to preventive activity against cancer [See study]

 This plant is commonly used in traditional medicine for the treatment of constipation and various stomach pains.